zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i2.png)

-- Go to the top menu and select ssh.
+- Go to the top view menu and select ssh.
 We need to create an SSH tunnel to tunnel through ssh port 22, to access 1521 in DBCS.

 	![](images/200/i3.png)